Canine Dentition - How To Care For Your Dog's Teeth

 As your puppy matures, the 28 deciduous teeth which erupt at around three to four weeks might not make way for the usual 42 permanent teeth which come through when your dog is about six to eight months old.
 Impacted teeth can cause pain to your dog.
 Overcrowding of the dog's gums make eating very difficult and your vet may need to extract the retained deciduous teeth under anaesthesic.

 There are two ways of dealing with the plaque on his teeth: treatment and prevention.
 Your vet can give him a tooth cleaning procedure while your dog is under an anaesthetic, or you can help prevent the build up of plaque by getting your dog accustomed to having his teeth brushed regularly at home.
 Your vet will advise you on the most suitable brush and paste.
 You can opt to use a finger brush which gives more control when cleaning your dog's teeth.
-If you can get your dog used to you exploring his mouth from a very early age, you will have a much better chance of keeping his teeth clean and healthy for as long as possible.
-Your vet may also suggest dental biscuits as occasional treats which will have a slight abrasive action and help to keep the teeth clean.
+If you can get your dog used to you exploring his mouth from a very early age, you will have a much better chance of keeping his teeth clean an

 One common problem is developing cracks or fractures in the teeth, a result of biting on very hard objects.
 This causes your dog a great deal of pain as the nerves are exposed.
 In addition, cracks will provide a direct route for infection which can lead to an abscess.
 Serious infections can contaminate the bloodstream and this can result in conditions such as heart or kidney disease in your dog.